heysailor/redux-worker-queue/README.md

 Import the queue middleware to control the queue with redux actions, then apply it in your code:

-    import { createStore, applyMiddleware } from 'redux' import { Queue, getWorkerQueueMiddleware } from 'redux-worker-queue';
+    import { createStore, applyMiddleware } from 'redux' import { Queue, middleware } from 'redux-worker-queue';

     import myAwesomeReducer from './reducers';
     import {